• Skip to primary navigation

 Recipe step-by-step directions:

-brownie dry ingredients in a large bowl
+The brownie dry ingredients in a large bowl.

 To measure your gluten free flour, I recommend using the spoon method or leveling method.
 In a perfect world, people weigh their flour, but most do not own a kitchen scale.
-To make a scale even trickier, every gluten free flour blend has a different weight.
+Every gluten-free flour blend has a different weight, making a scale even trickier.
+Put the measuring scoop into the flour and fill.
+Do not pack the flour.
+Use a knife to scrape along the top to remove the extra flour.
+You can also use a spoon to fill the measuring cup.
+Use a knife to level along the top to remove the extra flour.

 Step 2: In a smaller bowl, add the wet ingredients and whisk to blend.